-Absolute Tracking Error: A Detailed Explanation
+Absolute Tracking Error: Understanding Portfolio Deviation

 Deviation Calculation: ATE is calculated as the standard deviation of the differences between the portfolio returns and the benchmark returns.
+This statistical measure provides insight into the volatility of the portfolio’s performance relative to the benchmark, highlighting the consistency of returns.

 What is Absolute Tracking Error and why is it important?